w3f/polkadot-wiki/docs/learn-ledger.md

 - Your device will display "Processing…"
 - The app installation is confirmed.

-Please proceed to the usage instruction below.
+Please proceed to the usage instructions below.

 ### Using the Developer Release